We Don't Pay Enough For Gas . .

 Could a mere 4 percent shortfall in daily oil supply propel the price of a barrel to more than $120 in a matter of days?
 That's what some oil market experts are saying, and if they're correct, we face the very real possibility of an oil shock wave that could send our economy reeling.
 Such a rapid rise in fuel costs would have profound effects that could severely threaten the foundation of America's economic prosperity.

-The authors give a helpful refresher on the economics of world oil production and consumption, and how the costs of our military efforts to ensure access to that oil are not only skyrocketing, they are actually driving the prices higher by making oil producing regions even more dangerous places, requiring even more efforts
+The authors give a helpful refresher on the economics of world oil production and consumption, and how the costs of our military efforts to ensure access to that oil are not only skyrocketing, they are actually driving the prices higher by making oil producing regions even more dangerous places, requiring even more efforts of some kind to prevent losing access to the resource entirely.

 Here are their main Calls to Action.
 They are aimed at Government and Business Leaders but, in Democratic Societies, such leaders are only motivated by the greatest number of people - because together, the masses of the middle class and poor have more power to change who the Political are than do the few though phenomenally wealthy Business Leaders.

-our having more comfortable and interesting lives in an evolving world of technology and culture.
+We've got to understand and support our most affluent in A LOT of ways.
+They lead us forward and have worked hard and efficaciously towards our having more comfortable and interesting lives in an evolving world of technology and culture.
 We simply can't let them lead us all to everyone's demise by virtue of their right to take as much remuneration for their efforts as they decide their efforts are worth.

 [Link] Considering the potentially devastating impact of an oil crisis, the time has come for new voices, especially those of business leaders and retired national security officials, to join the call for meaningful government action to reduce projected U.S. oil consumption.
 Our respective personal experiences -- running a global transportation and logistics company and spearheading the establishment of an independent U.S. Central Command in the Middle East -- convince us that America's extreme dependence on oil is an unacceptable threat to national security and prosperity.